×

 Weber State men's basketball head coach Eric Duft cheers on his team during a Big Sky Conference game Saturday, Feb.
 7, 2026, at the Dee Events Center in Ogden.

 But the Wildcats finished no higher than third place in four Big Sky regular seasons, finishing fourth or tied for fourth twice and suffering through a ninth-place finish one year ago.
-Led by landing All-Big Sky First Team guard Tijan Saine Jr., a Division II transfer, WSU bounced back from its 5-13 Big Sky campaign with a 10-8 mark this season.
+Led by landing All-Big Sky First Team guard Tijan Saine Jr., a Division II transfer, WSU bounced back from a 5-13 Big Sky campaign with a 10-8 mark this season.

 WSU reached the Big Sky tournament semifinals only once in Duft’s four seasons.
 The Wildcats have gone 10 years since their last tournament title and now have a nine-year drought since their last appearance in the tournament championship game.